fraunhoferfokus/cordova-plugin-presentation-helloapp/README.md

-# HelloApp - Sample App using the Presentation API Plugin
+# HelloApp - Sample App using the Cordova Presentation API Plugin

 NOTICE: For a detailed **description** and **screenshots** of this app see the project website: [http://fraunhoferfokus.github.io/cordova-plugin-presentation-helloapp/](http://fraunhoferfokus.github.io/cordova-plugin-presentation-helloapp/).